shichen85/toolkit/packages/cache/README.md

 This package is used by the v2+ versions of our first party cache action.
 You can find an example implementation in the cache repo [here](https://github.com/actions/cache).

+This package is not intented to be used as a standalone module as it relies on internal variables that are only available in GitHub Actions service.

 #### Save Cache

 Saves a cache containing the files in `paths` using the `key` provided.
 The files would be compressed using zstandard compression algorithm if zstd is installed, otherwise gzip is used.
 Function returns the cache id if the cache was saved succesfully and throws an error if cache upload fails.